Things You Need to Know Before Applying for OPT

 - In order to be eligible for OPT, you need to be a degree-seeking student who has been in full-time student status for at least one academic year.

-List of Documents Necessary for the Post-completion OPT Application
+List of Documents Necessary for the OPT Application

-(All documents can be found in the Post-completion OPT Application (part 1 &2), located in the Forms Library.)
+(All documents can be found in the Post-completion OPT Application (part 1 &2), located in the Forms Library.
+Note that participation in a workshop is required prior to applying for OPT.)

-- Check for $410 made out to U.S. Department of Homeland Security
+- Personal check/cashier's check/money order for $410 made out to U.S. Department of Homeland Security

-- Passport Photos with name and I-94 number written on the back
+- 2 Passport Photos (taken within the last 30 days) with name and I-94 number written on the back

 - Previous EAD cards, if applicable